 This plan of study was developed as a guideline for students who plan to transfer to an Alabama public four-year institution and pursue a degree in Music Education.
-Students who plan to transfer to an outof-state or private institution should consult that institution and plan their program of study in consultation with music faculty advisors and/or counselors.
+Students who plan to transfer to an out-of-state or private institution should consult that institution and plan their program of study in consultation with music faculty advisors and/or counselors.
 Some courses in this program are not available at all College locations.
 Upon completion of courses listed below, the transcript will reflect either an AA or AS degree without reference to the specific program of study.

-For Fine Arts, Humanities, Math, and Social/Behavioral Sciences Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
+- Must complete a 6-semester-hour sequence in Literature or History. - For Fine Arts, Humanities, Math, and Social/Behavioral Sciences Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
 Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
-Transfer credits may not exceed 50% of those required for the 4-year degree.

-ORI 101 or 105, CIS 146: Courses are not included in the STARS Articulation Guide but are applicable toward the associate degree.
+Transfer credits may not exceed 50% of those required for the 4-year degree. - ORI 101 or 105, CIS 146: Courses are not included in the STARS Articulation Guide but are applicable toward the associate degree.

-ltem # Title Credits
+Item # Title Credits

 ENG 101 English Composition I 3

 ENG 102 English Composition II 3